konveyor/konveyor.github.io/content/Move2Kube/transformers.md

 These classes allow special behaviors.

 ### Router
-The Router transformer direct an artifact to one of the eligible transformers, like choosing the server for a WAR file.
+The Router transformer directs an artifact to one of the eligible transformers, like choosing the server for a WAR file.

 [WarRouter](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers/dockerfilegenerator/java/warrouter) and [EarRouter](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers/dockerfilegenerator/java/earrouter) are examples of using this transformer class.